Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/duplication/duplifaces.rst

 However, there is a workflow that lets you control for this.
 Make a single square and enable the Duplication / Faces so you can see the duplicated geometry in your editor window.
 If the orientation is not what you want, rotate the face until it is how you want.
-Typically you want to do the rotation in Edit mode, not Object mode, but this is not a hard rule.
+Typically you want to do the rotation in Edit Mode, not Object Mode, but this is not a hard rule.

 Once you have the orientation correct,